MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-10-25-supporting-privacy-changes-in-ios-10.md

 - 7.1
 - 7.0
 - 6.3
 author:
   name: Vittal R Pai
 ---
+If you are an on-premise 8.0 customer or [Mobile Foundation service](https://console.bluemix.net/catalog/services/mobile-foundation) customer, then read further to learn about privacy changes in iOS 10.
 Starting iOS 10, Apple mandated that all applications should declare any usage of user's private data information in the project's `Info.plist` file.
 If such a declaration is not made in the `Info.plist` file it will cause the application to exit.
 This holds good for enterprise applications as well.
 Apple is also rejecting submissions to the App Store for applications that make use of user's private data but do not make the necessary or requisite declarations in `Info.plist` file.

 According to [this blog post](http://useyourloaf.com/blog/privacy-settings-in-ios-10/), use of any of the frameworks in the following list is considered as usage of user's private data.